-Infantile spasms is a rare and particularly severe epilepsy syndrome that typically begins within the first year of life.
+Infantile spasms (IS) is a rare and particularly severe epilepsy syndrome that typically begins within the first year of life.
 Infantile spasms is characterized by subtle seizures which can have large neurological effects and an atypical EEG pattern; these symptoms can lead to large developmental delays and cognitive and physical deterioration.

 The exact mechanisms underlying infantile spasms are not completely understood.